immie/thumbwar/README.md

 # Thumb War

 Thumb War is a totally awesome JavaScript-based video game platform.
+Get some friends together, hop on at thumbwar.me, and start playing!
 Think Mario Party for mobile.

 ## How it works